- Rounwah Adly Riyadh Bseiso

 - Journal article (forthcoming), entitled 'Revolutionizing Art and Locating its Potential for Liberation on Cairo’s Streets'

 - Techniques of Art and Protest, King’s College London, September 2015.
 Presenter on the Art, Activism, & Institutions Panel - “Contesting the Role and Relationship of Art and the Political in the Streets of Cairo”.
-(This event was organised by the Politically Led Art & Networked Knowledge (PLANK) research group, and supported by the Graduate School at Goldsmiths College, and the Department of Culture, Media & Creative Industries, King’s College London).
+Organised by the Politically Led Art & Networked Knowledge (PLANK) research group, and supported by the Graduate School at Goldsmiths College, and the Department of Culture, Media & Creative Industries, King’s College London.